totalspectrum/spin2cpp/Readme.txt

 --files
   Print a list of the .cpp (or .c) files that were produced by spin2cpp.
 Useful for tracking object dependencies.

+--gas
+  Output inline GAS assembly code instead of binary constants.
+If given with the --dat option, produces a .S file containing the translation of the PASM code in the file.
+In other cases, causes the DAT section to be compiled into a separate GCC section containing inline GAS code.
+This option is still experimental and may not always work correctly.

 --main
   Automatically add a C or C++ main() function that will invoke the default